 Mulching has become increasingly popular in our area because of the finished, manicured appearance it provides in the landscape as well as the plant health and weed control benefits it offers Shredded hardwood mulch, pine needles, and mini-nuggets are all popular and pretty much equally effective.
-The mulch for you largely depends upon personal taste—-whatever looks best to you in your landscape is the type you should choose.
+The mulch for you largely depends upon personal taste and where you're planning to use it.

 Benefits of Mulching